-Sentinel landscapes ideally should be 1-2 million acres in size and no larger than 5 million acres, and generally anchored by a single installation or range.
 While complexity should be the critical determinate for size, experience indicates that as the number of acres within a sentinel landscape increases, the level of complexity increases as well.
 As such, proposals for landscapes larger than 5 million acres will only be considered if they can provide a solid justification for why projects in the landscape need such a large area to be successful.
 Proposals for landscapes smaller than 1 million acres will also be considered, particularly if the proposed landscape covers a complexity of different land ownership types or partners.

 Another key consideration relating to landscape size is how people view, describe, and connect with the landscape already.
-A sentinel landscape that relates naturally to how community members define their regional identity will be far easier to describe, pitch, and engage key stakeholders around.
-Single installation landscapes have an advantage here since the installation itself and its operational area provide a clear and compelling identity.
-In some exceptional cases, multi-installation landscapes can achieve a similar benefit - as illustrated by the South Carolina Lowcountry Sentinel Landscape's boundary, which maps to and is named to match a clear and compelling regional identity.2
+A sentinel landscape that relates naturally to how community members define their regional identity will be far easier to describe, pitch, and engage key partners around.
+Single installation/range landscapes sometimes have an advantage here since the installation itself and its operational area provide a clear and compelling identity.
+In some cases, multi-installation/range landscapes can achieve a similar benefit - as illustrated by the South Carolina Lowcountry Sentinel Landscape's boundary, which maps to and is named to match a clear and compelling regional identity.

-2 South Carolina Lowcountry Sentinel Landscape map available here: https://sentinellandscapes.org/landscapes/south-carolina-lowcountry/
+&lt;sup>2 The South Carolina Lowcountry Sentinel Landscape map is available here: https://sentinellandscapes.org/landscapes/south-carolina-lowcountry/